Georgia Cannon

 Client • Suzie Majer

-Photographer • Cathy Schusler
+Photographer • Catherine Schusler

 Finishes were selected to create a light and bright inner city haven.